nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/cve_tracking.md

 Automated discovery is used by running the ``NIST - Software CVE Search`` Job.

 To run this job, use the "Jobs" menu dropdown and navigate to the **CVE Tracking** section.
 The jobs will appear here and all you will need to do is click the play button in order to use the default External Integration[^1].
 If you have configured additional Integrations, you may select the External Integration that you want to use.  **As stated previously, the name of the External Integration does not matter, but the External Integration must contain a SecretsGroup and Secret named as above**.

+You may also optionally select one or more **Software Versions** to limit the search to just those versions.
+Leaving this field empty searches all Software Versions (the previous default behavior).

 ![](../images/ss_lcm_cve_nist_job_light.png#only-light){ .on-glb }
 ![](../images/ss_lcm_cve_nist_job_dark.png#only-dark){ .on-glb }